elemp09/Conway_Game_of_Life/README.md

-## Conwal's Game of Life with the addition of Evolutionary Computation
+## Conway's Game of Life with the addition of Evolutionary Computation

 <img src="final_img.png">